 - Business and the Natural Environment

-Recent internships: American Farmland Trust, New York office; Association for Protection of the Adirondacks; Saratoga County Soil and Water Office; Dionondehowa Wildlife Sanctuary and School; Environmental Advocates of New York; Nature Conservancy, New York State office; NYSERDA; Saratoga PLAN; Sierra Club, northeast field office; Wilton Wildlife Preserve
+Recent internships: Environmental Defense Fund; American Farmland Trust, New York office; Association for Protection of the Adirondacks; Saratoga County Soil and Water Office; Dionondehowa Wildlife Sanctuary and School; Environmental Advocates of New York; Nature Conservancy, New York State office; NYSERDA; Saratoga PLAN; Sierra Club, northeast field office; Wilton Wildlife Preserve

-Popular study abroad programs: Danish Institute for Study Abroad, Copenhagen; SFS Costa Rica: Sustainable Development Studies; SIT Tanzania: Coastal Ecology and Natural Resource Management; SIT Panama: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation; IHP Beyond Globalization (multiple cities & countries)
+Popular study abroad programs: Danish Institute for Study Abroad, Copenhagen; SFS Costa Rica: Sustainable Development Studies; SIT Tanzania: Coastal Ecology and Natural Resource Management; SIT Panama: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation; IHP Beyond Globalization (India, China, Argentina), IHP Climate Change

 Research and internship positions: